Margaret A. Edwards

 Margaret Alexander Edwards (October 23, 1902 – April 19, 1988) was an American educator and librarian who was at the forefront of the movement for young adult services in the 20th century.
 She is the namesake of the Margaret Edwards Award for young adult literature.

 Early life

 Margaret Edwards was born in the small farming community of Childress, Texas.
 She first learned to read using a Wine of Cardui calendar her mother received from a local druggist and she gained further practice by reading passages from a King James Version of the Bible with her sister and her mother, nightly.
 As a teenager, she attended Trinity University, in Waxahachie, Texas, gaining the education and skills necessary to become a Latin teacher after graduating in 1922.
 After teaching in Texas for several years, she moved to New York City where she attended Columbia University.
 In 1928, she received a master's degree in Latin.
-After almost 10 years of working in libraries, she went on to receive her library degree from Columbia University in 1941.
+After almost 10 years of working in libraries, she went on to receive her degree in that field from the Columbia University School of Library Service in 1941.